justmytwospence/nextjs/README.md

 - [X] Implement webhook for account deletion per API terms
 - [X] Refactor functions to take userId instead of session
 - [X] Handle rate limiting using the headers from Strava
-- [ ] Implement webhook for new activites
+- [X] Implement webhook for new activites
-- [ ] Split sync into route and activity
+- [X] Split sync into route and activity
 - [ ] Sync UserSegment and Segment models
 - [ ] Increase athlete headcount
 - [ ] Reattach to existing syncs
+- [ ] Map brushed linking
 - [ ] Write unit and integration tests
 - [ ] Create segment sniper tool